Madrid Parks and Gardens - World Guide to Madrid

 Madrid is Europe's greenest capital city and this is predominantly due to the vast expanse that is the Casa de Campo.
 However, there are many other parks in Madrid of varying sizes for visitors to enjoy.

-Madrid Parks and GardensMadrid Gardens: Parque del Retiro (Park of the Retreat) - Calle Alcalá, Alfonso XII, Avenida de Menedez Pelayo, Paseo de la Reina Cristina
+Address: Calle Alcalá, Alfonso XII, Avenida de Menedez Pelayo, Paseo de la Reina Cristina

 Retiro was once a forested royal hunting ground for Felipe II.
 The Duke of Olivares, as part of the Buen Retiro Palace, designed the park in the 1630s for Felipe IV.
 The Buen Retiro Palace was used until the era of Carlos III before being opened in part to the public in the 1770s.
 Unfortunately, the majority of the palace was ruined during the Napoleonic Wars.
 The 1.2 square kilometres / 0.75 square miles of park is best visited at weekends when pavement artists, puppet shows and street performers emerge.
 There is also the prospect of riding in horse-drawn carriages or hiring rowing boats on the lake